 I. Match the words and their transcriptions.
-Two transcriptions are excess.
+Two transcriptions are extra.

 1. Canal